code-423n4/docs/roles/wardens/judging-criteria.md

 * Hardening C4 code contests to Sybil attacks
 * Encouraging coordination by incentivizing Wardens to form teams.

+### QA reports (low/non-critical)

+For contests starting on or after February 3, 2022, low and non-critical findings should be submitted as a *single* QA report per warden.
+We are allocating a **fixed 10% of prize pools toward QA reports.**

+Your QA report should include:

+- a summary statement with observations on the codebase as a whole and opportunities for improved security practices;

+- all low severity findings; and

+- all non-critical findings.

+Each QA report will be assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.
+The top QA report author will have their work included and cited in the final C4 report and receive the top prize from the category.

+Wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts) will have their scores reduced by judges.

+In the unlikely event that zero high- or medium-risk vulnerabilities are found, the full pool will be divided based on the QA Report curve.

+### Gas reports

+Gas reports should be submitted using the **same approach as the QA reports:** a single submission per warden which includes all identified optimizations.
+The gas pool will be allocated on a curve, and the top reporter’s work included in the C4 report.

+The gas pool varies from contest to contest, but typically it consists of 5% of the total prize pool.
+The precise gas pool for each contest can be found in that contest's repo.

 ## High-Level Considerations

 ### Malicious input handling